PrusaMK2Users/3030_Haribo_Edition/STL/README.md

 30% infill, triangular or fast honeycomb for strength 3/3/2 top/bottom/perimeters
 0.2mm layer height
-PETG is preferred but PLA will work fine as well
+PETG is preferred

+ABS might have shrinkage issues on some parts
+PLA is not preferred, will eventually need replacements due to fatigue